The Vermont Statutes Online

-(2) Oversee development, implementation, and promotion, in cooperation with the Department of Information and Innovation, of electronic commerce and digital signature applications involving the State of Vermont.
+(2) Oversee development, implementation, and promotion, in cooperation with the Agency of Digital Services, of electronic commerce and digital signature applications involving the State of Vermont.

-(3) Serve in an advisory capacity to the Agency of Administration and other State agencies regarding the dissemination and collection of State data to and from the citizens and businesses of Vermont.
+(3) Serve in an advisory capacity to the Agency of Digital Services and other State agencies regarding the dissemination and collection of State data to and from the citizens and businesses of Vermont.

 (5) Accept gifts, donations, and grants for the support of the Vermont web portal.

-(6) Oversee drafting and implementation by the Department of Information and Innovation of the contract with the web portal service provider.
+(6) Oversee drafting and implementation by the Agency of Digital Services of the contract with the web portal service provider.
 This contract shall comply with State security and privacy standards.

 (b) All State agencies shall cooperate with the Board in providing assistance as it may request for the achievement of its purpose.
 Services and information to be provided by any agency shall be specified pursuant to a written agreement between the Board and the agency.

 (c) Any charges created or changed by the Board shall be approved as follows:

 (1) All such charges shall be submitted to the Governor who shall send a copy of the approval or rejection to the Joint Fiscal Committee through the Joint Fiscal Office together with the following information with respect to those items: